-Never lose your phone again!
-You can ask your Google Assistant to ring or call your phone.
+Never lose your phone again.
+You can ask Google Assistant to find your phone.

-Note: If Digital Wellbeing is enabled, this feature may be restricted or blocked by Downtime, Filters, or Do not disturb.
-Learn about Digital Wellbeing.
+Note: If Digital Wellbeing is enabled, this feature may be restricted or blocked by Downtime, Filters or Do not disturb.

 What you need